janpetzold/hyperstore/README.md

 [x] Add AWS parameter store in terraform using values from .env [x] Add initial scripted client based on locust
-[ ] Client shall not need public IP, SSH or other stuff [ ] Find way to provision all clients with locustfile.py test file even though they're based on an AMI [ ] Enhance script to setup fice clients insted of one, spread them across EU region
-- setup AWS Parameter Store
+[x] Client shall not need public IP, SSH or other stuff > Public IP and Subnet are indeed needed for SSM, SSH is not [x] Find way to provision all clients with locustfile.py test file even though they're based on an AMI [x] start client setup with 3 clients from EU via AMI predefined based on Locust [ ] setup Locust Master/Slave and read actual data via UI / file [ ] setup AWS Parameter Store
 [x] use custom Redis to speed up provisioning time
-- move everything to a private subnet instead of a public one
+[ ] move everything to a private subnet instead of a public one [ ] Improve DB performance (400ms is way too much)
-- get rid of "static" Elastic IP for Redis for cost reasons (could be fixed via Parameter store)
-- automatically set A record to (changing) Fargate IP via script
-- .env file is part of Docker image.
+[ ] get rid of "static" Elastic IP for Redis for cost reasons (could be fixed via Parameter store) [ ] automatically set A record to (changing) Fargate IP via script [ ] .env file is part of Docker image.
 Seems to be needed for the app key.
 Remove .env from docker build and externalize these variables via AWS Systems Manager Parameter Store for sake of pricing / simplicity
-- fix missing .env file for local docker image: must be there for local testing, must not be there for AWS
-- Move Dockerfile out of api dir
+[ ] fix missing .env file for local docker image: must be there for local testing, must not be there for AWS [ ] Move Dockerfile out of api dir
-- add php-fpm and a "real" web server but make it work in the Docker container
-- add resource groups in terraform
+[ ] add php-fpm and a "real" web server but make it work in the Docker container [ ] add resource groups in terraform
-- add load balancer to have a static IP
+[ ] add load balancer to have a static IP
-- setup real domain "hyperstore.cc" and link to EU/NAR/SA
+[ ] setup real domain "hyperstore.cc" and link to EU/NAR/SA
-- setup TLS
+[ ] setup TLS
-- start client setup with 5 clients from EU via AMI predefined based on Locust